Paidi-Pavan-Kumar/Paidi-Pavan-Kumar/README.md

 - 👋 Hi there!
-I’m Paidi Pavan Kumar, a technology enthusiast passionate about enhancing my skills in Java, Data Structures and Algorithms (DSA), and Full Stack Development.
+I’m Paidi Pavan Kumar, a technology enthusiast passionate about enhancing my skills in Java, Data Structures and Algorithms (DSA), Spring Boot and Full Stack Development.

 - I am particularly fascinated by the intersection of programming, problem-solving, and web development.
 I strive to craft efficient algorithms, build robust applications in Java, and create dynamic web solutions using Full Stack technologies.